Disclaimer:

 With a construction loan, your loan is drawn down in stages.
 That means you'll be paying interest on the amount that has been used - not the total loan - while the build progresses.
 However, this can become a burden if you're also paying rent at the same time.

+In contrast, a turnkey contract usually involves a single loan drawdown at the end, fixed upfront pricing, and minimal payments during the build (just a deposit).
 This makes turnkey options ideal for buyers who need to manage their budget carefully while continuing to rent or save.

 Risk Management and Cost Overruns